dmbarbour/awelon/AboutABC.md

         > :: (Comparable x y) ⇒ x * (y * e) → ((y*x)+(x*y)) * e -- y > x
             #4 #2 > -- observes 4 > 2.
 Returns (N(2)*N(4)) on right.

-By convention, these pun 'right' with 'true'.

 Most types are observable and comparable.
-The exceptions are:
+Pairs are greater than numbers, and numbers are greater than sums.
+Pairs compare first before second, i.e. such that text or lists will compare in lexicographic order.
+Sums treat left as before right, and only compare inner elements if the branching is equal.

-* blocks are not comparable
-* unit is not observable
-* unit may be compared only with unit (and is equal)
+However, blocks are not comparable, unit is not observable, and unit may be compared only with unit (and is equal).
+Unit provides a foundation for static structure: in general, developers must know statically where to find unit values.
+This is discussed later.

-The limitations on unit are discussed later, regarding *semi-static structure*.

-Anyhow, pairs are greater than numbers, and numbers are greater than sums.
-If two `(x*y)` pairs are compared, the `x` elements are compared first, and the `y` elements only if `x` is equal.
-If two `(x+y)` sums are compared, the inner elements are compared only if branches match; otherwise, right is greater than left.
-The operands to a comparison are returned, sorted in `(min*max)` order.

 After a condition is observed, we can conditionally apply a block:

         ? :: (Droppable b) ⇒ b@[x→x'] * ((x + y) * e) → (x' + y) * e

-Note that conditional application counts as dropping a block.
-A relevant block may not be applied in this manner.
-To apply a block to other conditions requires a set of data shuffling operators for sums:
+A block with the 'relevant' substructural property cannot be applied in this manner.
+Any such block must be applied under all conditions.

+Sums have their own set of data shuffling operators:

         L :: (a + (b + c)) * e → ((a + b) + c) * e
         R :: ((a + b) + c) * e → (a + (b + c)) * e
         W :: (a + (b + c)) * e → (b + (a + c)) * e
-        Z :: ((a + b) + (c + d)) * e → ((a + c) + (b + d)) * e
+        Z :: (a + (b + (c + d))) * e → (a + (c + (b + d))) * e
         V :: a * e → (a + 0) * e
         C :: (a + 0) * e → a * e

-Type `0` is also called void, and corresponds to a vacuous argument.
-All operations on void return void, though a static analysis should infer a type for the void to detect inconsistencies in dead code.
+Type `0` is identity for sum, called 'void', and corresponds to vacuous argument.
+Analysis may infer a type for void to detect inconsistencies in dead code.

 We also can distribute, factor, and merge sums: